At a glance

 UTIs in men are uncommon; although more likely to occur with increasing age and abnormalities of the urinary tract.
 Prostate infection (prostatitis) should be considered in men.
 Measuring the PSA level on a blood test may be useful.

 How is the sample collected for testing?

-A ‘mid-stream’ urine sample is necessary for a so present around the urethra and on the hands are not introduced.
+A ‘mid-stream’ urine sample is the most common collection necessary for a in order that present around the urethra and on the hands are not introduced.

-- Hands should be washed just before beginning the collection.
+- Hands should be washed before and after collection.

-Uncontaminated specimens can also be obtained from catheterised patients following the same hygienic procedures for the end of the catheter.
+Uncontaminated specimens can also be obtained from people who are catheterised following the same hygienic procedures for the end of the catheter.

 How is the sample tested in the laboratory?

-Further tests determine which antibiotics are likely to be effective in treating the infection.
+Further tests determine which antibiotics are likely to be effective in treating the infection (susceptibility tests).